|Major Groups > Gilled Mushrooms > Pale-Spored > Collybioid > Tricholomopsis rutilans|

 by Michael Kuo

-Appearing in conifer forests across the continent, Tricholomopsis rutilans is a saprobe that decays fallen wood.
+Appearing in conifer forests across North America, Tricholomopsis rutilans is a saprobe that decays fallen wood.
 It is easily recognized by the densely packed, bright red to purplish red fibers and scales on the cap and stem, covering the yellow surfaces beneath almost entirely when the mushroom is young.
 The gills are yellow, the spore print is white, and there is no partial veil.
 Under the microscope, Tricholomopsis rutilans features abundant large, inflated cheilocystidia.

 Flesh: Yellow to pale yellow.

 Odor and Taste: Odor fragrant or not distinctive; taste mild or slightly radishlike.

 Microscopic Features: Spores 3–5 x 2.5–5 µm; subglobose to broadly ellipsoid; smooth; hyaline in KOH; inamyloid.
 Lamellar trama subparallel; a bit gelatinized; clamps present.
 Basidia 4-sterigmate.
 Pleurocystidia scattered; 30–35 x 5–7 µm; sublageniform to subcylindric; smooth; hyaline in KOH.
 Cheilocystidia 50–70+ x 20–25 µm; sphaeropedunculate to saccate or swollen-irregular; smooth; thin-walled; hyaline in KOH.
 Pileipellis a cutis with trichodermial areas; elements 10–20 µm wide, smooth, orangish-walled in KOH; clamps present.